dtzxporter/DTZxPorterLanding/_tools/henri.md

 > **NOTICE:** You should select all `_patchX` .resource/.pack files in order to export assets properly.
 Order doesn't matter.

 ## 📌 Versioning:
+- 1.18 - Basic support for hair materials in cast.
 - 1.17 - Full support for vegetation/tree models.
 - 1.16 - Improved AI/NPC animation export support.
 Support for AI/NPC animation sets (walk cycles, etc).
 - 1.15 - Rework hair support for new cast hair.